Homemade Pancakes in Just 20 Minutes: Elevate Your Favorite Breakfast Obsession

 • Want both?
 You can actually cook your pancakes on slightly higher heat with more butter to get crispy edges and a fluffy center — the best of both worlds.

-HP Homemade Pancakes 7 scaled
+HP Homemade Pancakes 7 Scaled

 Step-by-Step: The Fluffiest Pancakes Ever